SCHOLAR | AUTHOR | CURATOR | CREATOR |

-In 2021, he became Chief Interdisciplinary Officer of Earth 300.
+In 2021, he became Chair of the the Global Advisory Group of Earth 300.

-As CEO of The DaVinci Network, Waqas helps organisations address the problem of "silo culture" and facilitates greater integration of fragmented.
+As CEO of The DaVinci Network, Waqas helps organisations address the problem of "silo culture" and facilitates greater integration of fragmented areas of the organisation.

-Waqas also teaches Economics for Sustainability at the London Interdisciplinary School.
+Waqas also teaches Economic Systems at the London Interdisciplinary School.

 As a professional speaker with Kruger Cowne, Waqas speaks about each of the above domains with authority; but above all, he is passionate about how such seemingly unrelated fields can actually serve to inform one another, often providing unique creative insights that would be unimaginable through hyper-specialization.